stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

   - Python
   - Oracle
 ---
-Connecting to Oracle Database with Python cx_Oracle through LDAP is not trivial, which needs to install cx_Oracle module and Oracle Instant Client libraries, as well as LDAP settings in the Oracle Client.
+Connecting to Oracle Database with Python cx_Oracle through LDAP is not trivial.
+It needs to install cx_Oracle module and Oracle Instant Client libraries, as well as LDAP settings in the Oracle Client.
 This post describes the processes I followed to set up the connection to an Oracle Database on-premises with Python on a Ubuntu 18.04 LTS Virtual Machine on Microsoft Azure.

 <!--more-->
 ## Connection Architecture